ni/ams-power-supply-plugin-template/patools-integration/PAtools Integration README.md

     Adapt how "NI_RMX412X_PluginConfiguration" is build together so it matches your configuration.
 If you added parameters, create normnames for them, add them as global variables and also add them in the Initialization of Variables group "NI_RMX412X_Config".
 Constants can be added as hard coded values.

     Note: Instead of building the config in PAscript, you can also remove that state and just put the whole config string to "NI_RMX412X_PluginConfiguration" or alternatively put the config json file on the system and write the path to "NI_RMX412X_PluginConfiguration".
-If the Config json string is getting to large for PAtools (>4096 characters) you need to place the config on the PXI.
+If the Config json string is getting too large for PAtools (>4096 characters) you need to place the config on the PXI.

 6. Plugin Capabilities